Morland, KS

 About Morland, KS

-Morland is a small community in Kansas with a population of 143 residents.
-The median household income is $60,417 per year, which is near the national average.
-The median age in Morland is 58.2 years.
+Morland is a small community located in Kansas with a population of 143 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,417 per year, which is 20% below the national median of $75,149.
+The median age of 58.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Morland, KS